Hawke's Bay Town

-Hawke's Bay Town is located in Keamari Town in Karachi, Sindh, Pakistan.
+Hawke's Bay Town is a small town located in the larger Keamari Town in Karachi, Sindh, Pakistan.

 Hawke's Bay Town was notified in July 1984 by Karachi Development Authority.
-It is a residential scheme for low- and middle-income group.
+It was a residential scheme for low- and middle-income group.

+Town development history

-Hawke's Bay Town is also being developed as a neighbourhood to settle over 250,000 people displaced by the construction of Lyari Expressway.
-However the entire Hawke's Bay Housing Scheme No. 42 is not for the settlement of population displaced from Lyari Expressway.
-Hawke's Bay Housing Scheme No. 42 has been divided into 71 districts, generally known as blocks or sectors.
-A few of Sectors/Blocks (Sector 6, 9, and 10) have been allotted to the displaced people of Lyari Expressway, and other sectors/blocks have been allotted to citizens of Pakistan through public ballots, and a few sectors to journalists and government employees.
+During Pervez Musharraf's regime in 2002, Hawke's Bay Town was also being developed as a neighbourhood to settle over 250,000 people displaced by the construction of Lyari Expressway.
+However the entire Hawke's Bay Housing Scheme No. 42 was not for the settlement of population displaced from Lyari Expressway.
+Hawke's Bay Housing Scheme No. 42 had been divided into 71 districts, generally known as blocks or sectors.
+A few of Sectors/Blocks (Sector 6, 9, and 10) had been allotted to the displaced people of Lyari Expressway, and other sectors/blocks had been allotted to citizens of Pakistan through public ballots, and a few sectors to journalists and government employees.